-Years ago, actually eons ago, I was a crew chief/door gunner on a UH-1D helicopter in Vietnam.
+Years ago, eons actually, I was a crew chief/door gunner on a UH-1D Iroquois helicopter in Vietnam.
 I was assigned to an assault company and our unit was comprised of 24 UH-1D “slicks” as troop carriers and eight UH-1C gunships in our armed platoon.

-Army Aviation helicopter units in Vietnam in the early years of Vietnam were the cutting edge of war technology and were ongoing experiments in what worked and what didn’t.
-Every single piece of equipment and gear, tactics and crew coordination and standardization were all being developed while we fought the war.
+Army aviation helicopter units in Vietnam in the early years of Vietnam were the cutting edge of war technology at the time and were ongoing experiments in what worked and what didn’t.
+Every single piece of equipment and gear, tactics and crew coordination, and standardization were all being developed while we fought the war.

-Originally, we were limited to our assigned weapons; that is, the weapons permitted under the unit’s table of organization and equipment (TO&E).
-For the pilots, that meant a Smith & Wesson Military & Police Model 10 revolver in .38 special and M14 rifles for the two enlisted crew members or “GIBs” (guys in the back).
+Originally, we were limited to our assigned weapons, those permitted under the unit’s table of organization and equipment (TO&E).
+For the pilots, that meant a Smith & Wesson Military & Police Model 10 revolver in .38 special and M14 rifles for the two crew members or “GIBs” (guys in the back).

-As time went on a couple of valuable lessons were learned.
-The first being that when you hit the ground hard, the only think you were coming out of the aircraft with had better have been strapped to you.
-That meant that most of us developed a “bailout bag,” often an empty Claymore mine bag containing some basic equipment such as first aid supplies, pen flares, some “C” rations, cans of food and ammo.
+As time went on, a couple of valuable lessons were learned.
+The first being that when you hit the ground hard, the only thing you were coming out of the aircraft with had better have been strapped to you.
+That meant most of us developed a “bailout bag,” often an empty Claymore mine bag containing some basic equipment such as first aid supplies, pen flares, some “C” rations, cans of food, and ammo.

 Because our M14s were in the way, back there in the transmission well where our M60s were mounted, they were slung over the pilots’ seats.
 It was agreed the pilots would be using those because the crew members could use their M60D machine gun once they were on the ground.

-In real life, though, that almost never happened because leaving the aircraft quickly was all too often the case and trying to remove an M60 from its pedestal mount or getting an M14 unslung from the back of a seat was difficult to do when the aircraft was burning or the rice-propelled little people were coming for you.
+In real life, though, that almost never happened because leaving the aircraft quickly was all too often the number one priority and trying to remove an M60 from its pedestal mount or getting an M14 unslung from the back of a seat was difficult to do when the aircraft was burning or the rice-propelled people were coming for you.

-So we improvised and without too much command interference, and we all started developing our own weapons.
+So we improvised and without too much command interference, we all started developing our own selection of weapons.

 After experiencing war for almost 40 years, Vietnam was rife with weapons from all over the world.
 Getting an AK was easy enough to do, but if you were really ultra-cool, you traded for a Swedish K or even a Thompson M1A1.